Izenda7Series/docs/known_issues.rst

    * - Defect
      - 17351
      - The export process bar shows process status of report part, not entire report
    * - Defect
-     - 17419
-     - The field status is not refreshed when reconnecting to the database in some cases.
-   * - Defect
      - 16512
      - The filter set on the calculated field is not inherited in subreports even though both reports have the same calculated fields and datasources